Asian baby girl

-Asian baby girls or Asian baby gangsters, commonly abbreviated as an ABGs, are members of a subculture and aesthetic originating in Asian American communities.
+Asian baby girls or Asian baby gangsters (ABGs) are members of a subculture and aesthetic originating in Asian American communities.
 While its origin and meaning are unverified, ABG is most commonly understood to describe an Asian female connected to gang-influenced youth culture or, more loosely, one who presents a Westernized cosmetic and social style.
-ABGs were generally East Asian American or Southeast Asian American women who partook in gang activity.
-However, the subculture expanded to include women in college sororities who engage in rebellious behavior, such as substance abuse, and became detached from its origins in gang culture.
+ABGs were generally East and Southeast Asian American women who partook in gang activity.

 History

 The term was first coined in the 1980s, describing women in Asian American gangs.
-While scholars Stacey Salinas and Talitha Trazo, along with writer Vicki Li, attribute the creation of the ABG subculture to Asian American women in California, writer Mai Tran describes a group of Asian American women from New York as the "original ABGs".
-Remnants of Southeast Asian origins remain; the name of a stereotypical ABG, "Vivian Tran", uses a Vietnamese surname.
-Unlike other stereotypes such as the model minority myth or the lotus blossom and dragon lady stereotypes, which were imposed by those outside Asian American communities, the ABG subculture was created entirely by Asian American women.
+The origins of the ABG subculture are unclear.
+Scholars Stacey Salinas and Talitha Trazo, along with writer Vicki Li, attribute the creation of the ABG subculture to Asian American women in California.
+On the other hand, writer Mai Tran describes a group of Chinese American women from New York as the "original ABGs" and interviewed them about the history of the subculture.
+Unlike other stereotypes such as the model minority myth, lotus blossom, and dragon lady, which were imposed by those outside Asian American communities, the ABG subculture was created by Asian American women themselves.

 The term ABG gained traction online in the 2010s through memes on the Facebook group Subtle Asian Traits and YouTube videos such as the Fung Bros' "Types of Asian Girls" and Chow Mane's "Asian Baby Girl".
 Asian American makeup and fashion content creators furthered its spread through "ABG transformation" makeup tutorials.
 The transition into the online space reduced the ABG subculture to a stereotype detached from its origins in gang culture.
 The ABG aesthetic has also became popular on Chinese social media platforms such as Xiaohongshu.